-In terms of your use of evidence, because your original plan to meet in May was interrupted due to the pandemic we are not sure what changes were planned or whether those changes aligned with your data.
-You noted in your report that you had plans to meet in August.
+In terms of your use of evidence, you discussed the alumni survey data, but did not tie that to your direct assessment data.
+We support your decision to begin to use a senior survey and hope to see that data included in your next report.
+You also noted in your report that you had plans to meet in August to discuss possible changes.
 We welcome you to submit an addendum to your 2020 report, or if it is more convenient, you could include an explanation of your 2020 changes in your 2021 report.